lulkaorg/paladle/README.md

 There will also be more categories in the future!

 Use `paladle` with command line options to only play one selected category.
-For example `paladle -a` to only play the "Guess the VGS key combination" category.
+For example `paladle -v` to only play the "Guess the VGS key combination" category.
 To see all available command line options, type `paladle -h`.

 - "Betty La Bomba" has been shortened to just "Betty".